Ukrainian literature

 The term Ukrainian literature (Українська література) is normally used to describe works of literature written in the Ukrainian language.
-In a broader sense it can also relate to all literary works created in the territory of Ukraine.
+In a broader sense, it can also relate to all literary works created in the territory of Ukraine.

-Ukrainian literature mostly developed under foreign domination over Ukrainian territories, foreign rule by the Polish–Lithuanian Commonwealth, Poland, the Russian Empire, the Kingdom of Romania, the Austria-Hungary Empire, and the Ottoman Empire, enriched Ukrainian culture and language, and Ukrainian authors were able to produce a rich literary heritage.
+Ukrainian literature developed mostly under foreign domination over Ukrainian territories, mainly by the Polish–Lithuanian Commonwealth, Poland, the Russian Empire, the Kingdom of Romania, the Austro-Hungarian Empire, and the Ottoman Empire.

-Ukrainian literature can be traced back to Kievan Rus' when Rus' chronicles and Epic poetry were written in Old Church Slavonic and Church Slavonic.
+Ukrainian literature can be traced back to Kievan Rus' when Rus' chronicles and epic poetry were written in Old Church Slavonic and Church Slavonic.
 Oral folktale also appeared at the time.
-Old Church Slavonic was used mostly in written documents, but the common spoken language in the territories which it dominated was Old East Slavic, which was eventually divided into Ukrainian, Russian, and Belarusian.
-Ukrainian culture was thriving under the rule of Ukrainian Cossacks, although their state was eventually divided into an eastern and western parts dominated by various neighbours.
+Old Church Slavonic was used mostly in written documents, but the common spoken language in the territories which it dominated was Old East Slavic, which eventually divided into Ukrainian, Russian, and Belarusian.
+Ukrainian culture was thriving under the rule of Ukrainian Cossacks, although their state was eventually divided into eastern and western parts dominated by various neighbours.
 From the 19th century, Ukrainian literary works started to be written in a colloquial form.
 Poems, novels, plays, and other works were published.
 Following the trend, Ukrainian nationalist and independence movements started to grow.
 The Russian Empire and the following Soviet Union, however, often suppressed and restricted the use of the Ukrainian language, methods of expression, and literary subjects.

 Definition

+According to the standard definition inherited from the period of Romanticism, Ukrainian literature has been frequently confined exclusively to literary works written in the vernacular Ukrainian language, which established itself in writing during the 19th century.
+This point of view has been argued against by authors such as Dmytro Chyzhevsky and George Grabowicz, who state that a single literary tradition may use different languages at different stages of its development.
+According to this point of view, literary works written in literary languages dominant in Ukrainian lands during the eras preceding the rise of Ukrainian as a language of literature, for example the Old East Slavic Tale of Igor's Campaign, Polish-language poetry of Ivan Velychkovskyi or Russian-language prose by Hrebinka, Kvitka and Shevchenko, make up an essential part of Ukrainian literature.